goodguyry/pinned-out/README.md

 ## Features

-- Exclude domains form being affected
+- Exclude domains from being affected
 - Option to open all links or only external links in a new tab
 - Syncs options across computers[\*](#known-issues)